reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 ## Step 11.
 Deploy SPA <a id="step-11"></a>

-To deploy SPA from your workstation you need strong permissions on the `Automation` account.
-Usually I do this with a local profile in `~/.aws/config` that provides me `AWSAdministratorAccess` to `Automation`.
+To deploy SPA from your workstation you need permissions to act on the `Automation` account.
+This can be done with a local profile in `~/.aws/config` that provides me `AWSAdministratorAccess` to `Automation`.
 In the example below, the local profile is named `automation-sso` so feel free to use your own name and settings.
 One you have authenticated to AWS, maybe with AWS Identity Center (previously, SSO), and have appropriate AWS credentials set on your workstation, you can bootstrap CDK (if not done yet) and then you can deploy SPA:

 ```shell
 $ export AWS_PROFILE=automation-sso